Law of South Korea: The Korean Penal Code

 The Korean Penal Code is organized into 372 articles, further organized into 4 chapters of general provisions and 42 chapters of specific provisions.
-Abortion is restricted under the Korean Penal Code.
+Abortion is restricted under the Korean Penal Code; however, the Constitutional Court of South Korea has ruled the criminalization of abortion as unconstitutional, causing the provision to lose effect by the end of 2020.

 Criminal procedure

 Rules of evidence

 The Korean rules of evidence confer a high probative value to so-called suspect interrogation records produced by the prosecutors, which is "a protocol containing a statement of a suspect or of any other person, prepared by a public prosecutor or a judicial police".
 However, this document is technically hearsay under the English American legal system and contains a record of a confession made without assistance of legal counsel.
 While either the police officer or prosecutor can produce a suspect interrogation record, one made by a prosecutor is admissible if the suspect confirms the authenticity of the record at a preparatory hearing or during the trial.
 If the suspect denies its authenticity, the record could still be admissible if there is a circumstantial guarantee of trustworthiness.
 However, a record made by a police officer is inadmissible if the suspect denies authenticity later in the process.

-The suspect can confirm authenticity by signing the record at the end, at which time it is then is presumed to be confirmed.
+The suspect can confirm authenticity by signing the record at the end, at which time it is then presumed to be confirmed.
 Another way to confirm is by substantial acknowledgment where the defendant verifies the content of the record.
 A police-produced record is required to have substantial acknowledgment.